WELCOME TO LAKE PLACID NY AND THE BEAUTIFUL ADIRONDACK PARK

-If you are not a member of our club but would like to visit us as a guest, please email rotarylakeplacid@gmail.com and we will contact you.
-Our meetings are held at the Courtyard by Marriott, 5920 Cascade Rd., Lake Placid NY and in line with current public health guidelines.
-Meetings are each Thursday at 7:20am unless a special event/meeting is planned.
+Whether you're just visiting or you live in Lake Placid and would like to visit with us as a guest, please email rotarylakeplacid@gmail.com and we'll contact you.
+Our meetings are held weekly at the Hampton Inn and Suites, 801 Mirror Lake Drive, Lake Placid NY.
+Meetings are each Thursday at 7:20am unless a special event or meeting is planned.

 Home Page Stories